100 Years of racetrack legends: 1967 - 1976

 How Now

-• Bay Filly by In The Purple – Fair Diana
+In The Purple — Fair Diana, Filly

-• Breeder: J. G. Bullen
+Breeder — J. G. Bullen

-• Vendor: Paramount Stud, Hastings
+Vendor — Paramount Stud, Hastings

-• Purchase Price: $15,000
+Purchase Price — $15,000

-Breeder Joe Bullen, a sheep and beef farmer from Tinui, Masterton, bred How Now from the mare Fair Diana who was gifted to him.
-The filly was knocked down for $15,000 to Coles Bros on behalf of Geoffrey Bellmaine the inaugural Chairman of the Thoroughbred Racehorse Owner’s Association in Victoria after whom the Caulfield, Geoffrey Bellmaine Stakes Group 3 is named.
+Fair Diana who was gifted to him by the owner who knew she “would have a good home”.
+The filly, the first representative of In the Purple to be offered, was knocked down for $15,000 to Coles Bros on behalf of Geoffrey Bellmaine, the inaugural Chairman of the Victorian Thoroughbred Racehorse Owner’s Association after whom Caulfield’s Group 3 Geoffrey Bellmaine Stakes is named.

-At stud she produced three winners including Brave Salute (Without Fear), winner of 7 races including the VATC Sandown Guineas Gr.2 as well as two listed races.
-How Now’s granddaughter, God’s Girl (Godswalk), is the dam of VATC CF Orr Stakes Gr.1 winner and STC Golden Slipper Stakes Gr.1 third placegetter, Racer’s Edge (Rory’s Jester), whose eight wins were all stakes wins.
+Returning at five, after placing in the VATC Underwood Stakes, she was retired.
+At stud she produced three winners including Brave Salute (Without Fear), winner of 7 races including the VATC Sandown Guineas (Gr.2) and two listed events.
+How Now’s granddaughter, God’s Girl (Godswalk), is the dam of VATC CF Orr Stakes Gr.1 winner and STC Golden Slipper Stakes Gr.1 third placegetter, Racer’s Edge (Rory’s Jester), whose eight wins were all at stakes level.

 1975: HYPERNO (Lot 75)